SCIENTIFIC BACKGROUND

 DHCR7

-Smith-Lemli-Opitz syndrome (SLOS) is characterized, depending on the severity, by a wide range of symptoms with signs of dysmorphia (microcephaly, "midline defect," microretrognathia, low-set ears, blepharoptosis, postaxial polydactyly), psychomotor retardation, short stature, and malformations such as heart defects and cleft lip and/or palate.
-Affected boys may also be conspicuous for genital malformations (e.g., hypospadias).
-The molecular cause is found in a disturbance of the last step in the synthesis pathway of cholesterol, resulting in the accumulation of 7-dehydrocholesterol (and its isomer 8-dehydrocholesterol).
+Smith-Lemli-Opitz syndrome (SLOS) is characterized by a wide range of symptoms that depend on the severity.
+They include signs of dysmorphia (microcephaly, "midline defect," microretrognathia, low-set ears, blepharoptosis, postaxial polydactyly), psychomotor retardation, short stature, and malformations such as heart defects and cleft lip and/or palate.
+Affected boys may also have genital malformations (e.g., hypospadias).
+The molecular cause is a disturbance of the last step of the cholesterol synthesis pathway, resulting in the accumulation of 7-dehydrocholesterol (and its isomer 8-dehydrocholesterol).
 Since conventional enzymatic cholesterol determination cannot differentiate cholesterol from 7-dehydrocholesterol, biochemical detection of SLOS is performed by gas chromatography/mass spectrometry.
 An elevated 7-dehydrocholesterol/cholesterol ratio is indicative of SLOS.

 References